 Patios in Edmonton are the definition of a summer hotspot, and a great place to recharge for the evening ahead.
 Old Strathcona has some greats: The Black Dog Freehouse, Julio’s Barrio, MKT, Sugarbowl, and The Next Act are not to be missed.
-If you’re downtown, stop in at Sherlock Holmes Pub, Craft Beer Market, The Needle Vinyl Tavern, or Rocky Mountain Icehouse for a cold drink and some eats in the sun.
+If you’re downtown, stop in at Sherlock Holmes Pub, Craft Beer Market, or Rocky Mountain Icehouse for a cold drink and some eats in the sun.

 But wait, there's more...